• Skip to main content

 Pickle Roll Ups Recipe

-Pickle roll ups are most perfect appetizer for any type of gathering!
+These delicious pickle roll ups are the perfect appetizer for any gathering!
 Only 3 ingredients, 10 minutes of prep time and guests will be raving!
 These pop in your mouth so easily and will be gone in no time.

 Why This Recipe Works

-During my first year in college, my roomie and I had a few foods that we ate all the time.
-Vanilla ice cream with a heaping pile of gummy bears on top and grilled cheese sandwiches made with Texas toast were at the top of the list.
-Another favorite were these totally delicious Pickle Roll Ups.
+During my first year in college, my roomie and I had a few foods that we ate all the time: vanilla ice cream, grilled cheese sandwiches made with Texas toast and these totally delicious pickle rollups (aka Midwest Sushi or Minnesota Sushi).

 Recipe Ingredients

-Cream cheese – Use full fat spread cream cheese or room temperature brick cream cheese (or soften a brick in the microwave before spreading).
+Cream cheese – Use full fat spread cream cheese spread or brick cream cheese.

 Dill pickles – Either use small or medium whole pickles or large dill pickle spears.

-Lay four stacks of corned beef slices (2 per stack) on a flat work surface.
-Top each slice with a thick layer of cream cheese mixture (it does not have to be pretty) and a medium-sized dill pickle.
+Lay four stacks of corned beef slices (2 per stack) on a flat work surface or cutting board.
+Using a butter knife, top each slice with a thick layer of cream cheese (it does not have to be pretty).

 Roll the corned beef slices around the pickles, wrapping as tightly as possible.
 The cream cheese will act as the delicious glue that holds everything together.